We are Locrating.com, a schools information website. This page is one of our school directory pages. This is not the website of Minsterley Nursery.

 What is it like to attend this early years setting?

-The provision is inadequate
+The provision is good

 What does the early years setting do well and what does it need to do better?

-The arrangements for safeguarding are not effective.
+The arrangements for safeguarding are effective.

 What does the setting need to do to improve?

 To further improve the quality of the early years provision, the provider should: support staff to fully consider how they adapt their teaching during activities, specifically when engaging the youngest children, so that all children become highly motivated to learn strengthen partnership with parents even further so they are fully able to contribute to their child's learning at home.

 NEW!
 Google Chrome extension adds Locrating magic to Rightmove, Zoopla and OnTheMarket